Tutorial: Migrate SQL Server to an Azure SQL Database managed instance offline using DMS

-- Service bus endpoint
+Service bus endpoint

 	This configuration is necessary because the Azure Database Migration Service lacks internet connectivity.

-Ensure that your VNET Network Security Group rules don't block the following inbound communication ports to Azure Database Migration Service: 443, 53, 9354, 445, 12000.
-For more detail on Azure VNET NSG traffic filtering, see the article Filter network traffic with network security groups.
+	Ensure that your VNet Network Security Group rules don't block the following inbound communication ports to Azure Database Migration Service: 443, 53, 9354, 445, 12000.
+For more detail on Azure VNet NSG traffic filtering, see the article Filter network traffic with network security groups.

 	Configure your Windows Firewall for source database engine access.

 	Open your Windows Firewall to allow the Azure Database Migration Service to access the source SQL Server, which by default is TCP port 1433.

 	If you're running multiple named SQL Server instances using dynamic ports, you may wish to enable the SQL Browser Service and allow access to UDP port 1434 through your firewalls so that the Azure Database Migration Service can connect to a named instance on your source server.

 	If you're using a firewall appliance in front of your source databases, you may need to add firewall rules to allow the Azure Database Migration Service to access the source database(s) for migration, as well as files via SMB port 445.

 	Create an Azure SQL Database managed instance by following the detail in the article Create an Azure SQL Database managed instance in the Azure portal.